Cape (Nehiwyan/Cree), mid-20th century, Collection of Glenbow.

 In 1924, Rungius’s dealer convinced him to try drypoint etching.
 Rungius wrote to Jimmy Simpson: “The start was hard but I am enjoying the work with the needle now thoroughly and am getting more fun out of it all the time, and more, I received my first etching check from Harlow Friday.”
 Over the next 20 years, Rungius produced 46 drypoint etchings.

-Cape (Nehiwyan/Cree), mid-20th Century, Collection of Glenbow
+Cape (Nehiwyan/Cree), mid-20th century, Collection of Glenbow.

 This beautiful cape has a velvet base with exquisite coloured beadwork.
 It was likely worn by a woman or teenager.
 The beadwork includes flowers and leaves but also has blue stars on the back that represent morning and evening stars and may have had a special relationship to the owner’s name.